 The company is combining its NonStop database engine with its Integrity and ProLiant servers and its StorageWorks hardware and software.

-Hewlett-Packard's Thrust into business intelligence with the official launch last week of Neoview, a high-end data warehousing system, is key to its growth strategy.
-The biggest obstacle is persuading thousands of businesses to choose HP's system over entrenched rivals.
+Hewlett-Packard's major push into business intelligence this week with the official launch of Neoview, a high-end data warehousing system, is key to the company's future growth.
+The biggest obstacle ahead is convincing thousands of businesses to choose HP's system over existing competition, according to industry experts.

 The Agile ArchiveWhen it comes to managing data, donít look at backup and archiving systems as burdens and cost centers.
 A well-designed archive can enhance data protection and restores, ease search and e-discovery efforts, and save money by intelligently moving data from expensive primary storage systems.

 2014 Analytics, BI, and Information Management SurveyITís tried for years to simplify data analytics and business intelligence efforts.
 Have visual analysis tools and Hadoop and NoSQL databases helped?
 Respondents to our 2014 InformationWeek Analytics, Business Intelligence, and Information Management Survey have a mixed outlook.